 From 1987 to 1993, Sandy was Director of Visual Arts at the Arts Council, with responsibility for key policy developments in relation to cultural change and diversity.
 He re-joined Tate in 1994, as Director of Programmes, which included supporting the development of Tate Modern and leading the creation of the Centenary Development of Tate Britain, as well as new initiatives in learning and digital engagement.

 He was formerly a governor of Middlesex University and a member of the Councils of the Royal College of Art and the British School at Rome.
 He is currently Chair of the Fabric Advisory Committee at St Paul's Cathedral, supports the Maggie's Cancer Care Centres as Chair of the Maggie's Art Group, and is a Trustee of the Courtauld Collection and the National Trust.
+He was formerly Chair of Clore Leadership.

 Sandy Nairne has been awarded honorary doctorates from Middlesex University, De Montfort University and the University of London.
 He is a Senior Fellow of the Royal College of Art and an Honorary Fellow of University College, Oxford.